dxcloud/radio-state-monitor/Demo_v2/StateMonitor/README.md

 | Receive     | 3               |
 | Transmit    | 4               |

-You are able to read the message by connecting the mote to a laptop via USB, and by running **PrintfClient** application.
+The message can be read by connecting the mote to a laptop, and by running **PrintfClient** application.

 To deactivate debugging mode, press the **USER button** again, the LED 2 (blue)